 If selected, the student must comply with the following guidelines.
 Failure to follow these guidelines will result in the scholarship being revoked.

-- International students must complete the Internship Registration Process before the first day of their internship if their internship will take place in China.
+- International students must complete the Internship Registration Process if their internship will take place in China.

 - Follow all NYU Shanghai Student Conduct Policies.